-- Be knowledgeable of and work to the BSAC "Buddy Guard" safeguarding policy. - Have a working knowledge of the BSAC and Club's role and responsibilities to safeguard the welfare of members. - Have basic knowledge of roles and responsibilities of local statutory agencies (Children's Social Care Teams, Police and Local Safeguarding Children Board -LSCB). - Know and work to the boundaries of the CWO role. - Have basic knowledge of roles and responsibilities of local statutory agencies (Children's Social Care Teams, Police and Local Safeguarding Children Board - LSCB). - Have full contact details for the local child safeguarding agencies. - Have an awareness of equality issues and child protection. - Have a basic knowledge of core legislation, government guidance and national framework for child protection.
+- Be knowledgeable of and work to the BSAC "Buddy Guard" safeguarding policy. - Have a working knowledge of the BSAC and Club's role and responsibilities to safeguard the welfare of members. - Have basic knowledge of roles and responsibilities of local statutory agencies (Children's Social Care Teams, Police and Local Safeguarding Partnership LSP). - Know and work to the boundaries of the CWO role. - Have full contact details for the local child safeguarding agencies. - Have an awareness of equality issues and child protection. - Have a basic knowledge of core legislation, government guidance and national framework for child protection.